TheFreeCoin/DEFI-freefinance-document/README.md

 ## 🎲 Win

-> PancakeSwap makes making money fun.
+> FreeFinance makes making money fun.

 ### Lottery

-**Millions of dollars** regularly go up for grabs on the PancakeSwap Lottery.
+**Millions of dollars** regularly go up for grabs on the FreeFinance Lottery.
 Join as many as **11,000 daily players** for your chance to win big!

 ### NFT Collectibles